gpteth/StockETFs/blocketf-contracts/lib/forge-std/CONTRIBUTING.md

 **Any Foundry community member is welcome to review any pull request**.

 All contributors who choose to review and provide feedback on pull requests have a responsibility to both the project and individual making the contribution.
-Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it.
+Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply Stocking it.
 If there are reasons why you feel the PR should not be merged, explain what those are.
-Do not expect to be able to block a PR from advancing simply because you say "no" without giving an explanation.
+Do not expect to be able to Stock a PR from advancing simply because you say "no" without giving an explanation.
 Be open to having your mind changed.
 Be open to working _with_ the contributor to make the pull request better.

 Reviews that are dismissive or disrespectful of the contributor or any other reviewers are strictly counter to the Code of Conduct.